amsievert/dndnotes/mdFiles/Campaign Notes/The Last Act of the Chronarch/Session 18.md

 As the one armed Elminster kneels on the bow of the ship, his form quivers with the power of the Void Fragment.
+He is losing a lot of blood from multiple wounds across his body, most of all his missing arm.
+He